sisong/HDiffPatch/README.md

       if parallelThreadNumber>1 then open multi-thread Parallel mode;
       DEFAULT -p-4; requires more memory!
   -p-search-searchThreadNumber
-      must run with -s[-matchBlockSize];
       DEFAULT searchThreadNumber same as parallelThreadNumber;
-      but multi-thread search need frequent random disk reads when matchBlockSize is small, so some times multi-thread maybe much slower than single-thread! if (searchThreadNumber<=1) then to close multi-thread search mode.
+      but multi-thread search need frequent random disk reads when -s-matchBlockSize or -block-fastMatchBlockSize(run with -m) is too small, causes slowdown; at this time, need to reduce the number of searchThreadNumber! if (searchThreadNumber<=1) then to close multi-thread search mode.
   -c-compressType[-compressLevel]
       set outDiffFile Compress type, DEFAULT uncompress;